nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## 1. Introduction

 ### 1.1.
 Overview
-Kaji is a schedule manager that implements Spaced Repetition for students, optimised for use via a Command Line Interface (CLI).
+KAJI is a schedule manager that implements Spaced Repetition for students, optimised for use via a Command Line Interface (CLI).

 ### 1.2.
 Purpose
-This document describes the architecture and system design for the application, Kaji.
+This document describes the architecture and system design for the application, KAJI.

 ### 1.3.
 Scope
-This documentation describes the software architecture and software design decisions for the implementation of Kaji.
+This documentation describes the software architecture and software design decisions for the implementation of KAJI.
 The intended audience of this document is the developers, designers, and software testers of Kaji.
 ##### <a href="#top">Back to Top ^</a>

 --------------------------------------------------------------------------------------------------------------------